-In August 2005, the NRC Office of RES awarded a contract task to ISL to develop a probabilistic screening analysis for the increased probabilities of exceedance of the safe-shutdown earthquake ground motion on current nuclear power plants in the Central and Eastern United States (CEUS).
-The contractor was to use information provided by the NRC to perform this task in accordance with guidelines of Section 3.3. and Appendix B.3.2 of NUREG-1489, "A Review of NRC Staff Uses of Probabilistic Risk Assessment."
+In August 2005, the NRC Office of Research (RES) issued a task order for a contractor to develop a probabilistic screening analysis for the increased probabilities of exceedance of the safe-shutdown earthquake ground motion on current nuclear power plants in the CEUS.
+The contractor was to use information provided by the NRC to perform this task in accordance with guidelines of Section 3.3 and Appendix B.3.2 of NUREG-1489, "A Review of NRC Staff Uses of Probabilistic Risk Assessment."
 The information to be provided by the NRC included Electric Power Research Institute (EPRI) Report NP-6395-D, "Probabilistic Seismic Hazard Evaluations at Nuclear Power Plant Sites in the Central and Eastern United States: Resolution of the Charleston Earthquake Issue," April 1989.
-The contract term for this task expired in December 2006, before the NRC and EPRI resolved issues with releasing the copyrighted EPRI Report NP-6395-D to the NRC contractor ISL for performing this task.
+In May 2007, the NRC and the contractor agreed to stop work on this task order because the NRC and EPRI had not resolved issues with releasing the copyrighted EPRI Report NP-6395-D to the NRC contractor for performing this task.

-In April 2007, RES decided to complete the United States Geologic Survey (USGS) update of seismic hazard assessment of CEUS plants and then use this information to perform the screening analysis for this GI.
-In May 2007, the NRC developed a plan to complete the screening analysis for GI-199 by February 2008, and began work on initial tasks described in this plan.
+The NRC Office of RES had decided, in April 2007, to complete the USGS update of seismic hazard assessment of CEUS plants and then use this information to perform the screening analysis for this GI.
+In May 2007, the staff developed a plan to complete the screening analysis for GI-199 by February 2008, and began work on initial tasks described in this plan.
+In June 2007, the staff decided to focus the screening analysis efforts on using existing USGS seismic hazard information to address the seven criteria for screening GIs described in SECY-07-0022, "Status Report on Proposed Improvements to the Generic Issues Program," dated January 30, 2007 (ML063460239).
+In July 2007, the staff completed their preliminary screening analysis and in August 2007, provided it to the screening analysis review panel.